Consomb1/Atambos-Portifolio/README.md

 ├── atambo.js                # JavaScript file for sidebar toggle and scroll-to-top functionality, with comments for each section

-├── images/                 # Folder for images used in the portfolio
+├── images

-│   ├── atambp1.png            # Logo image for the sidebar
+│   ├── atambo1.png            # Logo image for the sidebar

 │   ├── atambo1.jpg          # Profile image for the About section